cohml/faq-extractor/README.md

 ## Command-Line Utility

-`faq_extractor` is primarily accessed via the `faq-extractor` CLI tool, which processes a CSV file containing questions and outputs the extracted FAQs to a JSON file.
-Running it is equivalent to executing the main file `main.py`.
+`faq_extractor` is primarily accessed via the `faq-extractor` CLI utility.
+This tool processes a CSV file containing questions and outputs the extracted FAQs to a JSON file with examples, and optionally with answers and metrics.

 ### Example Command